joecity/jekyll-now/_posts/2015-02-01-pair-programming.md

 The most productive teams are ones where everybody on the team can do a little bit of every thing.
 This is not to say that we don't have our specialists; some people will always be better at front end, others at the database, etc.  However - the team will be at its most effective when everybody is capable of at least understanding every part of a story themselves.

 We learn best by doing, and what better way to get closer to a cross functional team than pair programming.
-Have the QA's pair with the developers, the back end developer work on Javascript with the front end developer.
+Have the QA's pair with the developers, the back end developers work on Javascript with the front end developers.

-It might seem slow at first, however the combined learning will lift your team productivity in the long run.
+It might seem slow at first, however the combined learning and capability will lift your team productivity in the long run.

 ### Heightened productivity from maintained focus